zt-zheng/Aggie_Hack_2021/README.md

 Our project analyzed the social impact of COVID-19 on racism through sentiment analysis and topic modeling of tweets.
 We measured the impact by analyzing tweets scraped from Twitter two weeks prior and two weeks after the occurrence of two key events:
 * Trump's 'Chinese Virus' tweet on March 17, 2020

 ![Trump's tweet](https://i.imgur.com/qgtGhwE.png)

 ![WordCloud1](https://i.imgur.com/WFiMhsP.png)

 * The Atlanta mass shooting on March 16, 2021.

 ![AtlantaShooting](https://i.imgur.com/RD7UEvf.jpg)

 ![WordCloud2](https://i.imgur.com/udSq7aL.png)

-The first time period was 2020-03-02 ~ 2020-04-01 (+/- two weeks near 03-17-2020 when Trump sent the first tweet on Chinese Virus).
-The second time period was 2021-03-01 ~ 2021-03-31 (+/- two weeks near 03-16-2021 when the Atlanta Mass Shooting occurred).
+The first time period was 2020-03-02 ~ 2020-04-01 (+/- 2 weeks near 03-17-2020 when Trump sent the first tweet on Chinese Virus).
+The second time period was 2021-03-01 ~ 2021-03-31 (+/- 2 weeks near 03-16-2021 when the Atlanta Mass Shooting occurred).
 For each time period, we used the pre-defined functions to scrape the tweets, conduct exploratory analysis, and build LDA topic models on negative tweets.
 We specifically used the [SentimentIntensityAnalyzer (SIA)](https://www.nltk.org/api/nltk.sentiment.html) module to classify tweets into positive, negative, and neutral categories using polarity scores.
 To make the analyzer fit our case study, we added customized weights to the existing SIA lexicon.
 We also divided each time period into three time-slots, before-event, peak-of-event, and after-event, and then explored the WordCloud and built topic models for each time slot and compared the results.

 We concluded that Key Opinion Leader's opinions do matter in shaping people's views on racism.
 Hate speech is contagious; associating negative events with groups of people stimulates hate speech, and pose community on threats.
 On the other hand, positive speech is impactful.
 The #StopAsianHate campaign on social media successfully raised awareness of anti-racism.
 So people need to speak up; your voice matter!